 - Commissioning and qualification of equipment and equipment systems

 - Perform IQ OQ PQ Installation Qualification, Operational Qualification and Performance Qualification) of equipment, instruments and piping systems, along with automation controls and building facilities

 - Collection, organization, and documentation of test data

 - Ensuring accurate records of all validation activities

 - Participation in internal audits and external inspections as required

 There is currently an acute shortage of validation skills in the industry so it could be a great time to consider a mid-career change into validation.
-This is especially true in the Republic of Ireland.

 To become a validation professional, a Bachelor’s degree (usually in science or engineering, or something similar) is the typical requirement.
 A lower level qualification with accompanying work experience can be a realistic alternative though.